twarik/katacoda-scenarios/Tensorflow Serving/step3.md

 Obtaining the External IP Address of the Load Balancer

-To confirm the `customer-churn service` is running as a `LoadBalancer` service, obtain its external IP address by entering:
+To confirm the `customerchurn service` is running as a `LoadBalancer` service, obtain its external IP address by entering:

 `kubectl get svc --all-namespaces`{{execute}}